saulpierotti/markdown_notebook/DRD.md

 # Microarrays
 * Tiling arrays cover an entire genome
-* I can also have protein arrays
+* There are DNA and protein arrays (Ab arrays!)
 * For transcriptomics and DNA metilation I can use competitive or non competitive arrays
 * Production technologies
 	* Oligos can be separately synthesised and spotted
 	* DNA can be synthesized directly on the chip (GeneChip)
 	* Oligos can be separately synthesized and loaded on beads, which are then immobilised on the chip (beadChips)
+* Microarray supports can be made of glass, silicon, quartz, nylon

 ## Competitive microarrays
 * They use 2 colors in the same chip